Ramos-Ramos/ramos-ramos.github.io/_news/islab_2024.md

 related_posts: false
 ---

-Joined the [ISLab](https://www.is.ids.osaka-u.ac.jp/) of Osaka University as PhD students (no this is not an April Fool's joke this is just when the term starts)
+Joined the [ISLab](https://www.is.ids.osaka-u.ac.jp/) of Osaka University as PhD students (no this is not an April Fool's joke this is just when the term starts).